Hearing with both ears

 Bilateral hearing: two hearing implants

-If you have a bimodal solution but still struggle to understand speech, bilateral hearing implants could help you communicate effectively.
+If you have a bimodal hearing solution but still struggle to understand speech, bilateral hearing implants may help you or your loved one communicate effectively.